 Installation, use, and removal of temporary services directly related to the activities identified in this procedure.

-Implementation of fire prevention and mitigation plans and controls during the replacement process (ignition sources, combustible source loading, and fire watches)
+Implementation of fire prevention and mitigation plans and controls during the replacement process (ignition sources, combustible source loading, and fire watches).

-Review radiological safety plans for temporary storage or disposal of ressurizer and components.
+Review radiological safety plans for temporary storage or disposal of old pressurizer and components.

 02.04 Post-installation Verification and Testing Inspections

-Conduct ressurizer post-installation verification and testing inspections in accordance with the inspection plan.
+Conduct pressurizer post-installation verification and testing inspections in accordance with the inspection plan.
 Perform selective inspections, consistent with the safety significance and inspection resources, of the following areas:

-containment testing, as applicable.
+containment integrity and leakage testing, as applicable.

 the licensee's post-installation inspections and verifications program and its implementation.